huggingface/blog/text-to-video.md

 pip install -r requirements.txt python app.py
 ```

+And that's it!
+The Modelscope demo is now running locally on your computer.

 ### Community Contributions and Open Source Text-to-Video Projects
 Finally, there are various open source projects and models that are not on the hub.
 Some notable mentions are Phil Wang’s (aka lucidrains) unofficial implementations of [Imagen](https://github.com/lucidrains/imagen-pytorch), [Phenaki](https://github.com/lucidrains/phenaki-pytorch), [NUWA](https://github.com/lucidrains/nuwa-pytorch), [Make-a-Video](https://github.com/lucidrains/make-a-video-pytorch) and [Video Diffusion Models](https://github.com/lucidrains/video-diffusion-pytorch).
 Another exciting project by [ExponentialML](https://github.com/ExponentialML/Text-To-Video-Finetuning) builds on top of 🤗 diffusers to finetune ModelScope Text-to-Video.